b24nguyen/VariousNotesAndDuties/PSYCH 257 - Psychopathology.md

   - descriptions of mental disorders, distinguishing between them and providing vocabulary
   - effective treatment depends on classification
 - Many believe that DSM-5 aligns too closely with the medical model and creates stigmatization and loss of information

+## Jan 16th - Lecture 6

+- Recall: Chary 15 y/o example
+- Does gender matter?
+Kind of, some things happen more frequently in males / females

+**Gender Bias: DSM, training and society**

+- Some have gender bias, ex: ADHD more likely in boys, girs diagnosed at later age
+- Possible bias: Majority of children are raised by female educators so "normal" could be biased
+- Higher prevalence in boys vs girls:
+    - ADHD, ODD, Autism, Tourette

+**Cultural Bias in DSM**

+- Higher prevalence in minorities
+    - psychosis among african american men
+    - lower rates of depression among black/hispanic
+- Culture-specific syndromes:
+    - Japan: fear of harming and offending others
+    - Attack of nerves (Peurto Rico): uncontrollable screaming, crying, trembling, sensations of heat rising in chest and head

+**Criticism of DSM**

+- Empirical Criticism: defined by expert committees, not by the phenomena
+- Political: Only people with a diagnosis have access to services
+- Humanitarian: Labelled, totalized, segregated
+- Pragmatic: personal context are de-emphasised, "cultural blindness"

+**Nature, Nurture, Genetics**

+-